YoniqueeZyzzFan/parallel_programm-labs-/README.md

 | 400 | 8   |   252.591 |
 | 800 | 8   |   2189.79 |

-Testing was on Intel Core i5-3470 with 4 threads.
+Testing on Intel Core i5-3470 with 4 threads.
 If i increase number of threads >4 i didnt get any improve in execution time.
 ###### Lab2: Compare parallel execution and standard execution